 Would you like to visit Amsterdam with your ship or craft?
 Then you're welcome.
 Amsterdam is an international port where ship movements are constantly increasing.
 It is therefore essential that your visit is smooth, safe and as sustainable as possible.
 Our Harbour Master Division takes care of this.
 With you.

 Are you visiting the North Sea Canal area?
-Then contribute to the safety of the ports and its users and comply with laws and regulations.
-These are:
+Then contribute to the safety of the ports and its users and comply with laws and regulations:

 - Port Bye-laws